abudaan/flash_webmidi/README.md

 ####installation

-First install [Nodejs](https://nodejs.org/en/) then open your terminal and enter:
+First install [Nodejs](https://nodejs.org/en/) if you haven't already.

+Then checkout this project using git or by downloading the [zip file](https://github.com/abudaan/webmidi_flash/archive/master.zip)

+Open your terminal and cd into the folder where you have stored the project.
+Note that this folder should have a file named `package.json`:

+`cd path/to/project`

+Then type this command in your terminal:

 `npm install`